 Substantial further improvements were added after 2011 including: a new duplicate chlorine water filtration system; environmentally friendly septic system; hydro electric system, thanks to a river that runs through the property, with 24/7 power and back up generator; a massive dock for water sports and marine activities.

 In 2017 the resort was re-imagined as an all-inclusive eco-resort with stays including wilderness cruising, marine adventures, yoga retreats and Klahoose grizzly bear viewing tours in nearby Toba Inlet.

 In 2020, Homfray Lodge was purchased by Qathen Xwegus Management Corporation (QXMC) , the Klahoose First Nation’s Economic Development Corporation and re-named Klahoose Wilderness Resort.
-The Resort now offers Indigenous experiences alongside the wildlife viewing and grizzly bear tours as part of the guests experience.
+The Resort now offers Indigenous experiences alongside the wildlife viewing and grizzly bear tours as part of the experience.

 The main lodge is of massive cedar timbers and includes the dinner area and a lounge where guests can sit by the fire and relax after a day’s adventures.

 The Resort offers two accommodation options guest rooms and private cabins.
 The private cabins offer one- and two-bedroom options, while the guest suites are perfect for two guests.
 All of the accommodation has a private bathroom and offer views of Homfray Channel.